-The Pyracantha is an evergreen, versatile and a wonderful shrub to have in your garden at this time of the year.
+The Pyracantha is an evergreen, versatile and wonderful shrub to have in your garden at this time of the year.

 Firethorn, as it's also called, has many roles to play, but is most popularly planted against walls.
 It will succeed even if facing north, given a little reasonable quality soil.
 Pyracantha are also ideal for informal hedging, or screens, as they are well armed with fierce thorns which create an impenetrable barrier.
 They also make superb specimens when standing alone.

-'Orange Glow' is the star turn, a strong and fairly upright plant which has branches absolutely smothered with orange red fruits from the autumn until deep into the winter.
+'Orange Glow' is the star turn, a strong and fairly upright plant that has branches absolutely smothered with orange red fruits from the autumn until deep into the winter.
 Not only does it berry successfully, but it also has masses of very attractive hawthorn like creamy white summer blossoms.

 'Soleil d'Or' is the yellow berried form.
 Maybe not quite so strong in growth as 'Orange Glow', but its million tiny yellow orbs each shine like the sun, lighting up the greyest days.

 'Mohave' has orange red berries that are a magnet for foraging birds.
 Members of the Thrush family like the Redwing and the larger Fieldfare, with its slate grey back, will become regular visitors at the feast.